SSC CGL 2025 Exam Preparation Tips - Check Preparation Strategy, Tricks, Study Plan, Time Table, Best Books

 Of all the sections, English is the most straightforward.
 In Tier-1 and Tier-2 exams, this component is worth 25 and 200 marks, respectively:

-• Aspirants must regularly read English-language newspapers.
-They will benefit from being more informed about daily news and current events, and at the same time, their vocabulary and reading comprehension will both increase.
+• You must regularly read English-language newspapers.
+You will benefit from being more informed about daily news and current events, and at the same time, your vocabulary and reading comprehension will both increase.

-• Your knowledge of vocabulary, grammar, and reading comprehension are evaluated in the SSC CGL English Section.
+• Your knowledge of vocabulary, grammar, and reading comprehension is evaluated in the SSC CGL English Section.

 • The grammar section will include questions on the areas of Phrase Replacement, Active Passive Voice, Direct Indirect Speech, and Error Spotting.